rcalixte/wayland-book/src/xdg-shell-basics.md

 `xdg_wm_base` is the only global defined by the specification, and it provides requests for creating each of the other objects you need.
-The most basic implementation starts by handling the "ping" event - when the compositor sends it, you should respond with a "pong" request in a timely manner to hint that you haven't become deadlocked.
+The most basic implementation starts by handling the "ping" event &mdash; when the compositor sends it, you should respond with a "pong" request in a timely manner to hint that you haven't become deadlocked.
 Another request deals with the creation of positioners, the objects mentioned earlier, and we'll save the details on these